ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 can only evaluate the events in the same order as they are sent on the signal - there is no random access to values of the stream.

-Signals send four different types of events to their observers:

  * The **next** event provides a new value from the stream.
 [Signal][] methods only operate on events of this type.
  * The **error** event indicates that an error occurred before the signal could finish.
 The event may include an signal specific `ErrorType` object that indicates what went wrong.
+If no error can happen, the `NoError` type can be specified.
 Errors must be handled specially – they are not included in the stream's values.
  * The **completed** event indicates that the signal finished successfully, and that no more values will be added to the stream.
 Completion must be handled specially – it is not included in the stream of values.